Keening: Historical record and performance practice

 Samuel Carter Hall described Irish funeral traditions and keening songs in his 1841 book Ireland: Its Scenery, Character and History.
 He wrote that mourners would often rock back and forth and clasp their hands together during the keening song.

 Parallels elsewhere

-Wailing and singing in lamentation, is as old as funerals, going back to Homeric, Estruscan, and biblical times Keening has strong parallels in the Middle East and elsewhere.
+Wailing and singing in lamentation, is as old as funerals, going back to Homeric, Etruscan, and biblical times.
+Keening has strong parallels in the Middle East and elsewhere.
 Sir Walter Scott compared Gaelic keening to the ululatus of the Romans.

 Banshees

 According to Irish mythology, keening laments are sung by banshees.
 A banshee could sing when a family member died or was about to die, even if the person had died far away and news of their death had not yet come.
 In those cases, her wailing would be the first warning the household had of the death.

 Keening women have been described as "the (human) structural adjunct of the banshee".

 Keening in County Kerry was said to be closest to the wailing of a banshee.